DannieBGoode/opensx70/_posts/2021/05/2021-05-05-crack-that-code.md

 ---
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2021/05/serial.jpg)

 Note: this is a "reprint" of the blog entry posted by the legendary [Matt Widmann on November 11th 2017](http://2ndshotsx70.blogspot.com/2017/11/crack-that-manufacturing-code-math-time.html).

+This to celebrate that we now have the most accurate [SX70 serial calculator](https://opensx70.com/calculator/) on the web.

 I have Matts express permision to repost this.

 But please keep in mind that we have already cracked the code for you.
 I have a [serial number calculator on my website](https://opensx70.com/calculator/).
 This is an ongoing project that will be continually improved.
 If you have any information about this or, for that matter, anything concerning SX70, please contact me.